pbmoses/external-secrets-demo/External-Secrets-With-Vault.md

 ```

 Step 5.
 We create a role, which defines a namespace and service account with the policy which was created earlier.
 We are making two, the external-secrets role is required, the vault role is used for testing later.
+It is important to note that you will need to set the bound_service_account_names and the service_account_namespaces to those which are present in the deployment (external-secrets) or statefulset (vault) for your cluster.

 ``vault write auth/kubernetes/role/pmodemo1 bound_service_account_names=vault bound_service_account_namespaces=vault policies=pmodemo ttl=60m``